-A series of photographs taken from the air tread the line between reality and fiction.
-The scapes, be it landscapes, desertscapes, even moonscapes, offer a multiplicity of possibilities as to where their locality could be or where their origins stem from.
-Raising more questions than diffusing answers, these images present wonders in no uncertain terms.
+In this series, aerial photographs tread the line between reality and fiction.
+Landscapes, desertscapes, and moonscapes offer a multiplicity of possibilities to their locality and origins.
+Raising questions and diffusing answers, People of Pangea present wonders in no uncertain terms.

-The photographs of these anomalous formations, the oldest of which believed to be 9,000 years old, are aerial views shot over the vicinity of the holy city of Medina.
-The patterns created across the land are recognised as either gates, kites or keys, identified by pilots in the early 1920’s.
-They each occupy vast areas of land through a very ordered and distinct placement of the volcanic rock.
+The photographs of these anomalous formations, the oldest of which believed to be 9,000 years old, are aerial views shot over the vicinity of the holy city of Medina and its greater surrounding region.
+The patterns created across the land are recognized as gates, kites, or keys, identified by pilots in the early 1920s.
+They each occupy vast areas of land through an ordered and distinct placement of volcanic rock.

-The artist’s selection of this body of work to reflect on the exhibition concept questions history on the value of its past in its relationship with the present.
-Being born and raised in Medina, the artist does not recall any mentioning of these mysterious structures; and yet, they have been known of since 1920s.
-Would the knowledge of their existence have changed his understanding of the present?
-Would it have impacted his interpretation of the past?
+In People of Pangea, Moath questions the value of history’s past and its relationship with its present.
+Born and raised in Medina, the artist does not recall any mentioning of these mysterious structures, and yet, they have been noted since the 1920s.
+Would the knowledge of their existence have changed his understanding of the present, and would it have impacted his interpretation of the past?

 Copyright © 2019 Moath Alofi.
 All Rights Reserved.